kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 StepPhase: ControllerRunning -> ControllerPaused

 The SimulationController may perform some operations for k8s resources.
-In admission webhook, we change the StepPhase to ControllerStopped and increment MinorStep.
+In admission webhook, we change the StepPhase to ControllerPaused and increment MinorStep.
 (Then, the requests are accepted.)

 ##### 6. the SimulationController stops working